Village Gate: Recordings

-The Village Gate was a stop on the Greenwich Village Walking Tour, in part because Bob Dylan wrote A Hard Rain's A-Gonna Fall in September 1962 in a basement apartment occupied by Chip Monck, the Village Gate lighting engineer and future compere and lighting designer of the Woodstock Festival.
+The Village Gate was a stop on the 'Greenwich Village Walking Tour', in part because Bob Dylan wrote "A Hard Rain's A-Gonna Fall" in September 1962 in a basement apartment occupied by Chip Monck, the Village Gate lighting engineer and future compere and lighting designer of the Woodstock Festival.

+The Village Gate is used as a setting in the 1961 film noir movie Blast of Silence.